AnmolMishra1/Todo_Application/README.md

 ## Available Scripts

 In the project directory, you can run:
+## Install Node Moudule
+USING npm install
+## Although Using Package-lock .Json Node Module will be installed accordingly.
+## If any Error will Occur related to Redux then Install it Using NPM:
+npm install redux
+npm install react-redux
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.